karimarttila/karimarttila.github.io/_posts/2017-03-08-how-to-create-ec2-images-in-aws.md

 ---
 layout: post
 title: "How to Create EC2 Images in AWS?"
-categories: [blog, aws]
+category: [aws]
-tags: [aws]
+tags: [aws, ec2, iac, cloud]
 date: 2017-03-08
 ---

 We continue our AWS related blog series that we started in our first article “[Use AWS Services as Building Blocks to Implement Your Enterprise System](https://medium.com/tieto-developers/use-aws-services-as-building-blocks-to-implement-your-enterprise-system-598676a0ee49#)”.
 In this new article we talk about our experiences regarding how to create EC2 images.